nogeeky/Diary/README.md

 [Fight club quotes](https://calvin087.github.io/quote-gen/)
 [Random Anime wallpaper changer](https://calvin087.github.io/background-color/)

+### 2020-05-13 07:45:05

+Just finished the scrimba course on React.
+Actually made a lot more sense than the Udemy course i downloaded.
+Maybe because i Did that app academy ruby walkthrough - all of this stuff made mire sense.
+I could see and understand where data was going and connecting to each other.

+I need to try and make something but i want to first do a quick tutorial on building a crud app.
+Once i'm able to edit delete route pages with ease i should be able to bang out most typical projects, I hope.

 ### 2020-05-10 15:27:24

 Something I want to remember about API calls in React